 As the state continues to grapple with the coronavirus pandemic, lawmakers placed a moratorium on legislative priorities, businesses shuttered, and unemployment claims skyrocketed.

-The Missouri Times is meeting with political leaders and lawmakers across the state to bring you almost daily updates on how the health crisis is being handled.
-As of Friday, more than 12,700 Missourians have tested positive for COVID-19, and 738 people have died.
+The Missouri Times is meeting with political leaders and lawmakers across the state to bring you frequent updates on how the health crisis is being handled.
+More than 46,000 Missourians have tested positive for COVID-19, and 1,220 people have died.

 May 29: DHSS Director Dr. Randall Williams with Kaitlyn Schallhorn